Understanding letters you receive from the Finanzamt | for freelancers in Germany

-Some days after registering as a freelancer in Germany, you will receive 3 important letters from the Finanzamt.
-Those are not love letters from the tax authorities but understanding them is key.
+Some days after registering as a freelancer in Germany, you will receive important letters from the Finanzamt.
+Those love letters from the German tax authorities are very important.

 They look complicated and filled with Amt-German but this guide will do its best to decipher them for you.